-The best solution is to reach out to us at RAM Wildlife & Pest Management.
+The best solution is to reach out to us at RAM Pest Control.
 We’ve got the equipment and solutions needed to neutralize the WCS bug population that is plaguing your property without killing off your plants and trees.
-After a careful assessment, our trained professionals will go over the residential or commercial treatment plan with you and get to work right away so you can enjoy your Aspen or Vail, Colorado property in peace.
+After a careful assessment, our trained professionals will go over the residential pest control or commercial pest control treatment plan with you and get to work right away so you can enjoy your Aspen or Vail, Colorado property in peace.

 How can I prevent western conifer seed bugs in the future?

-The licensed pest control professionals from RAM Wildlife & Pest Management will be happy to go over the best preventative maintenance methods and solutions to fit your family and property.
+The licensed pest control professionals from RAM Pest Control will be happy to go over the best western conifer seed bug prevention methods and solutions to fit your family and property.
 With a number of preventative insecticides at our disposal, in conjunction with bait traps, we’re sure to find a solution to fit your needs.

 Request Your Free Inspection